jessamynsmith/django-getting-started/README.md

 deploying a Django project to Heroku.
 In terminal:
 > $ pip install django-toolbelt

 1. Check the list of installed packages using pip freeze.
-It should look something like this:
+It should look something like the following.
+The first part of the line is the package name, the '==' is the version specifier (in this case, identically equal to), and the number to the right is the version that is installed.
 > $ pip freeze
 >
 > 	dj-database-url==0.3.0
->
 > 	dj-static==0.0.6
->
 > 	Django==1.8.4
->
 > 	django-toolbelt==0.0.1
->
 > 	gunicorn==19.3.0
->
 > 	psycopg2==2.6.1
->
 > 	static3==0.6.1
->
 > 	wheel==0.24.0

 1. Explanation of installed packages:
 > 	dj-database-url - Required by Heroku to access the postgres database addon
->
 > 	dj-static - Wrapper around static3 to allow Heroku to serve static files (e.g. CSS, JavaScript)
->
 > 	Django - The main Django package
->
 > 	django-toolbelt - The top-level package we installed to get all these packages
->
 > 	gunicorn - Webserver recommended by Heroku for serving Django apps (similar to 'manage.py runserver', which is used for testing)
->
 > 	psycopg2 - Python package for accessing postgres databases
->
 > 	static3 - Python 3 version of static, which allows your static files to be served by WSGI
->
 > 	wheel - Used by pip, installed by default

 1. The standard way of tracking package requirements for a Django project is a requirements.txt file.
 Whenever a fresh checkout of this project is made, all necessary dependencies can be installed by typing `pip install -r requirements.txt` in the Terminal.
 This is how Heroku will install your project dependencies.
 Use pip freeze to add the installed packages to requirements.txt
 > $ pip freeze > requirements.txt

 1. Create a new Django project in the top-level git project directory:
-> $ django-admin startproject my_project . # Note the trailing '.'
+> $ django-admin startproject my_project . # Note the trailing '.' which means 'current directory'

+1. Check that you have expected changes:
+> $ git status -u
+>
+> On branch master
+>
+> Your branch is up-to-date with 'origin/master'.
+>
+> Untracked files:
+>
+>   (use "git add <file>..." to include in what will be committed)
+>
+> 	manage.py
+> 	my_project/__init__.py
+> 	my_project/settings.py
+> 	my_project/urls.py
+> 	my_project/wsgi.py
+> 	requirements.txt
+>
+> nothing added to commit but untracked files present (use "git add" to track)

+1. Commit and push your changes.
+> $ git add -A
+>
+> $ git commit -m "Initialized Django project"
+>
+> $ git push origin master

+1. Go to your GitHub project in the browser and you should see your changes.

 # Resources